-The Kroll family manifesto reaffirms the values that have always carried HAKRO.

-3 The superordinate references list all international, European, national and institutional guidelines and directives on how companies can take ecological and social responsibility, and we are committed to complying with them.
+- The Management Agenda explains the background for developing the strategy and tasks our employees with implementing the strategy and, if needed, contributing to its further development. - The Kroll family manifesto reaffirms the values that have always carried HAKRO. - The superordinate references list all international, European, national and institutional guidelines and directives on how companies can take ecological and social responsibility, and we are committed to complying with them.
 These and the entire Corporate Compass text are available in the download section at www.hakro.com.

 Our focus is on working conditions in the global supply chains and the protection of human rights.
 These include Fair Wear's Code of Labour Practices (CoLP), the core labour standards of the International Labour Organization (ILO), the Universal Declaration of Human Rights of the United Nations (UN) and the UN Guiding Principles on Business and Human Rights.
 This is because our success is mostly based on the work performed by people and organisations that do business outside our corporate site in Schrozberg, Baden-Württemberg.
 An additional focal point is climate protection, particularly based on the Paris Agreement.
-With our corporate vision, interdivisional missions related to fields of action and appropriate SMART objectives, we're translating our Integrated Sustainable Business Strategy into an ambitious action plan for 2022 to 2030.

-5 With our Code of Conduct, we've established expectations for how our employees should interact with each other and towards our external stakeholders.
+- With our corporate vision, interdivisional missions related to fields of action and appropriate SMART objectives, we're translating our Integrated Sustainable Business Strategy into an ambitious action plan for 2022 to 2030. - With our Code of Conduct, we've established expectations for how our employees should interact with each other and towards our external stakeholders.